AndreasChristensen89/dtails-application/README.md

 Product prices are always stored in cents.
 So a product with a price of 100.00 DKK, when accessed via liquid (`{{product.price}}`) will return 10000.
 You don't need to think about different variant prices (i.e. price_min and price_max).
 Just use product.price.
 The theme has a global JS helper, `formatMoney`, to format money for display.
 It can be accessed on the global `theme.Currency` object.
 It defaults to USD formatting, so you only need to pass the function money in cents.

-# comments
-Hard coded the sale tag on the products.
-Tag is set on top left corner of the product picture

-Added onmouse event to image links in product-card-grid.liquid which activates a function

-Added a second image in product-template.liquid that uses the second picture.
-Second picture is stored in a div that is revealed on hover.
-CSS is added at the top of the theme.css file, and full-width-link's absolute position has been commented out in the same file.